 Online Accounting Schools in San Diego

 Some local San Diego universities use a hybrid approach, combining on-campus and online credits toward your bachelor's degree in accounting.
-There are many nationally-based online colleges offering online degrees while maintaining local support and facilities.
+There are many nationally based online colleges offering online degree programs while maintaining local support and facilities.
 Accounting degree programs normally take four years for a bachelor's degree, six for a master's degree, and another year for the post-baccalaureate certificate plus CPA exam preparation.
 Time to graduation varies at online accounting schools in San Diego, giving you the flexibility to work at your own pace.

 Online accounting courses in San Diego follow a standard curriculum and include coursework in topics like business law, tax code, and payroll accounting.

 The mean annual income for accountants and auditors in San Diego was $78,030 in May 2014, as compared to $73,670 nationally, the Bureau of Labor Statistics reports.
 Some jobs you could pursue after graduating from online accounting schools in San Diego include chief in-house accountant, middle management financial executive, internal-external auditing, upper-level financial positions, and independent financial consultant.